AymenMarouani/react-training/2-step-by-step-boiler-plate/README.md

   - [React Developer Tool Browser Extension](#react-developer-tool-browser-extension)
   - [What's Next](#whats-next)

-## Motivation
+## Motivation and overview
 Although automatic tools for creating a complete seed for React development environment exists, we still need; for the purpose of learning; to create manually our development environment in order to understand the React and JavaScript ecosystem and be able to customize the delivery of our final application.
+A typical development environment for React is composed mainly of:
+- _package manager_: to manage project dependencies, we'll use [_npm_](https://www.npmjs.com/)
+- _compiler_: to translate the JSX and ES6 syntax into a portable JavaScript to run regardless of the browser, [_Babel_](https://babeljs.io/) is upo for this task
+- _bundler_: to package and produce a small footprint HTML file to run on the browser, we'll use [_Webpack_](https://webpack.js.org/)
+- _utilities_: like code linting and formatting, such as [_ESlint_]() and [_Prettier_]() respectively

 **[:arrow_double_up: Steps](#creating-a-react-development-environment-from-scratch)**